Samuel Fox (1781–1868): Adult School

 Samuel Fox is credited with helping to start the first 'adult school' in 1798 in partnership with a Methodist named William Singleton.
 Initially the classes were for young women from local lace and hosiery factories.
 William Singleton, a Methodist, originally started the school, but it was Fox and the staff from his grocer's shop that maintained it.
 Fox's staff were expected to teach at this school and Fox provided breakfast at 9 a.m. on a Sunday after they had completed two hours of teaching.
 The school grew to include men, but it was said that Fox was specifically interested in improving adult education.
 Lessons are believed to have started with a Bible reading, but the book was then used as a textbook to enable scholars to practise reading and writing.
-In 1830, Louisa M Woods, started a savings scheme for pupils.
+In 1830, Lucy M Woods, started a savings scheme for pupils.
 Fox conducted lessons for three mornings a week for students of more advanced arithmetic and he would fund some to go to become teachers themselves.

 In 1842, Joseph Sturge visited Nottingham, as he was local parliamentary candidate.
 Whilst there he visited the school run by Fox and his staff.
 The idea of a school that taught not only scripture, but also basic skills such as reading and writing was taken up by Sturge.
 Sturge opened a similar school, in Birmingham, in about 1845.